 The 2011 Chugiak High Football Team was on the verge of qualifying for the State Championship Playoffs when a school district error was discovered that resulted in a player being declared ineligible.
 The result was a forfeit of all their games to date and elimination from the possibility of being in the playoffs, a heartbreaking decision for the team.
 The team brought pride to their community as they embraced the player and presented their case to the school board with Clarity, Dignity and Sportsmanship, eventually losing the appeal.

-Paul Tandy, sophomore at West Anchorage High School, decided to join the wrestling team during the 2011-12 school year despite the challenge of being blind.
+As a sophomore at West Anchorage High School, Paul Tandy decided to join the wrestling team during the 2011-12 school year despite the challenge of being blind.
 A 4.0 student in the classroom, Tandy progressed quickly from novice to a respected competitor, ultimately winning five matches during his first season.
 He earned the respect and admiration of his teammates for his work ethic, positive attitude and courage.